Gabzz01/kt-boilerplate/README.md

 # Kotlin JVM Boilerplate

-An opinionated boilerplate project for Kotlin JVM applications that comes with a DevSecOps pipeline, designed to be simple, maintainable, and easy to extend.
+An opinionated boilerplate project for Kotlin JVM applications respecting the Onion Architecture that comes with a DevSecOps pipeline, designed to be simple, maintainable, and easy to extend.

 ## Libraries and tools